-The Company held an AGM on 9 September 2021 (the "Meeting"), which provided opportunities for communication between the shareholders and the Board at which all the then Board members had attended.
-Details of the procedures for conducting a poll were explained at the commencement of the Meetings.
+The Company held an AGM on 5 September 2022 (the "Meeting"), which provided opportunities for communication between the shareholders and the Board at which all the then Board members had attended.
+Details of the procedures for conducting a poll were explained at the commencement of the Meeting.
 In accordance with the Listing Rules, voting of shareholders at the Meeting was taken by poll and the poll results were announced at the Meeting and published on the websites of The Stock Exchange of Hong Kong Limited and the Company respectively after the Meeting.
-A separate resolution was proposed at each of the Meetings on each substantial issue, including the re-election of each director.
+A separate resolution was proposed at the Meeting on each substantial issue, including the re-election of each director.